For-code-only123/BENN-for-Bivariate-Causal-Discovery/README.md

 ### 7. Engineering Optimizations for Baselines

 To ensure the baseline algorithms run stably on complex real-world datasets and produce results within a reasonable timeframe, we implemented necessary engineering optimizations for LiM and MERIT.
-Given that the complete baseline methods comprise numerous associated files, we provide only the core code files we have specifically modified here.
-For the remaining unmodified code and the full project structure, please refer to our provided source code repository.

-#### 7.1 Optimizing LiM: Solving Combinatorial Explosion in Local Search
+#### 7.1 Optimizing LiM: Solving Combinatorial Explosion via Dynamic Parameter Tuning

-**The Problem**: When processing datasets with numerous nodes or strong correlations, LiM tends to generate a dense initial graph.
-This causes an exponential () combinatorial explosion during the local search phase when attempting to reverse edges.
-Without intervention, this mathematically inevitable explosion easily leads to Out-Of-Memory (OOM) errors or prolonged program freezing.
+**The Problem**: When processing datasets with numerous nodes or strong correlations, the LiM algorithm frequently generates a dense initial graph.
+This density triggers a severe exponential combinatorial explosion during the subsequent local search phase, where the algorithm attempts to evaluate all possible edge reversals.
+Because the number of flip combinations grows exponentially with the number of edges, executing a complete local search on dense graphs becomes computationally infeasible, inevitably leading to Out-Of-Memory (OOM) errors or unacceptable execution times.

-**The Solution**: To ensure the algorithm's usability and prevent memory crashes, we introduced a hard safety threshold of **25 edges**.
-If the initial graph generates 25 edges or fewer (as seen in the `abalone` dataset), the algorithm performs its complete, exact local search without any truncation.
-If the edge count exceeds 25, computing all combinations is physically impossible for a standard machine.
-In these cases, the following strict engineering strategies are automatically triggered:
+**The Solution**: Rather than extensively modifying the underlying search mechanics, we introduced a dynamic execution threshold tied directly to LiM's native `only_global` parameter.
+Based on computational estimations, completing the exhaustive local search for a graph containing approximately 20 edges requires nearly 6 hours on standard computing resources.
+To keep the computational load within scientifically rigorous and practical limits, we dynamically adjust the algorithm's execution path based on the edge count generated in the initial phase:

-* **Limit continuous optimization iterations**: We set `max_iter = 2000` to force an early exit from the first-stage fine-tuning, ensuring the rapid output of an initial baseline graph.
+* **Exact Local Search ($\leq$ 20 edges):** If the initial global phase yields 20 edges or fewer, the computational cost is deemed manageable.
+The algorithm proceeds with LiM's standard logic, executing an exhaustive local search without any truncation to perfectly refine the graph structure.
-* **Generator iteration and ten-million-level truncation**: We discarded the dangerous approach of loading all flip combinations into memory.
-Instead, we switched to on-demand generation using `itertools.islice`.
-By setting a search cap of `max_flip_candidates = 10000000`, we keep the memory footprint strictly at  and forcefully terminate the search once the limit is reached.
+* **Global-Only Extraction (> 20 edges):** If the initial edge count exceeds the 20-edge hard threshold, calculating all flip combinations exceeds standard hardware capabilities.
+In these instances, the program automatically sets the `only_global` parameter to `True`.
+This mechanism safely bypasses the combinatorial local search phase, outputting the global optimal solution derived from the first stage and effectively eliminating the risk of memory crashes.

-* **Fallback protection mechanism**: If the truncated local search deviates significantly from the initial solution, the algorithm triggers a fallback mechanism.
-It re-performs pruning around the initial baseline graph to maximize the quality of the sub-optimal solution within computational limits.
+This conditional parameter tuning ensures the algorithm remains robust and highly efficient across varying dataset complexities while maximizing the structural integrity of the original LiM framework.

 #### 7.2 Optimizing MERIT: Reducing Time Overhead of Large-Sample Independence Tests